mwilcome/wilcomeblog/content/blog/michelin-fixpix.md

 ### Why It Mattered

-FixPix wasn’t some side gig—it tied into Michelin’s big OnCall push, supporting live roadside crews who needed info pronto.
+FixPix tied into Michelin’s big OnCall push, supporting live roadside crews who needed info pronto.
 I’m proud of how it turned out; it’s not every day you get to boost a tire giant’s workflow while helping folks stuck on the highway.
 Check out [Michelin’s take](https://business.michelinman.com/oncall/tire-service) on their roadside services—FixPix is part of that legacy now, and I had a hand in it.

 ![Michelin OnCall](/images/oncall.png)
 *Source: [Michelin Commercial Tires](https://business.michelinman.com/oncall/tire-service)*